daostack/subgraph/README.md

          list of entities that are written by the the mapping.
       3. [`eventHandlers`](https://github.com/graphprotocol/graph-node/blob/master/docs/subgraph-manifest.md#1522-eventhandler) -
          map of solidity event signatures to event handlers in mapping code.
+      4. [`templates`]([https://](https://github.com/graphprotocol/graph-node/blob/master/docs/subgraph-manifest.md#17-dynamicdatasource)) - list of datasource mappings that are created by the mapping.
    4. `test/integration/<contract name>.spec.ts`

 3. (Optionally) add a deployment step for your contract in `ops/migrate.js` that will run before testing.